jon-chun/sentimentarcs_notebooks/README.md

 * Financial Texts
 * Social Media

 For example, the reference corpus for novels consists of 25 narratives selected to create a diverse set of well-recognized novels that can serve as a benchmark for sentiment analysis of other texts.
 The novel corpora spans approximately 2300 years from Homer’s Odyssey to the 2019 Machines like Me by award-winning author Ian McEwan.
-Early 20th century modernists are emphasized by authors like Marcel Proust and Virginia Woolf.
+Early 20th-century modernists are emphasized by authors like Marcel Proust and Virginia Woolf.
 In sum, the corpora include (1) the two most popular novels on Gutenberg.org (Project Gutenberg, 2021b), (2) eight of the fifteen most assigned novels at top US universities (EAB, 2021), and (3) three works that have sold over 20 million copies (Books, 2021).
 There are eight works by women, two by African-Americans and five works by two LGBTQ authors.
 Britain leads with 15 authors followed by 6 Americans and one each from France, Russia, North Africa and Ancient Greece.

 <p align="right">(<a href="#top">back to top</a>)</p>